 \subsection{Effect of seasonal gaps}

-The low number of spatio-temporal associations could be due to a major data limitation present in the CAZ light curves: frequent and long seasonal gaps.
+The low number of spatiotemporal associations could be due to a major data limitation present in the CAZ light curves: frequent and long seasonal gaps.
 Of the 605 spatial associations between neutrinos and variable blazars, in 333 (55.0\%) the neutrino arrives in a part of the light curve which is without data.
 Either the neutrino arrives outside of the total range of the light curve (in 79 cases) or within a seasonal gap (in 172 cases in the CRTS portion, and 82 in the rest of the light curve).

 While it is not known which of these spatially neutrino-associated blazars would have been flaring at the time of the neutrino arrival, we can estimate the fraction.
-For the 272 (45.0\% of 605) spatial associations where we have data, in 110 (39.7\% of 272) the neutrino coincides with a BB95 period or a prominent BBHOP flare.
+For the 272 (45.0\% of 605) spatial associations for which we have data available, in 110 (39.7\% of 272) of them, the neutrino coincides with a BB95 period or a prominent BBHOP flare (8 with BB95 only, 92 with BBHOP only, and 10 with both BB95 and BBHOP simultaneously).
 Unsurprisingly, this coincidence rate is similar to the combined average duty cycle of prominent BBHOP flares ($\sim$34\%; see Fig. 12 of \citetalias{Kouch2025_CAZ_catalog}) and that of BB95 ($\sim$5\%; see Fig. 14 of of \citetalias{Kouch2025_CAZ_catalog}).
-If we assume such a flare coincidence rate for all variable light curves globally, we estimate that around $333 \times 0.397 \approx 132$ potential spatio-temporal associations are missed because of the seasonal gaps.
-This is a notable caveat for our spatio-temporal analysis because it prevents us from identifying a potential temporal association in around $132/605 \approx 22\%$ of the spatial associations.
+If we assume such a flare coincidence rate for all variable light curves globally, we estimate that around $333 \times 0.397 \approx 132$ potential spatiotemporal associations are missed because of the seasonal gaps.
+This is a notable caveat for our spatiotemporal analysis because it prevents us from identifying a potential temporal association in around $132/605 \approx 22\%$ of the spatial associations.